We are aware that the position on this matter is varied throughout the country with some Forces deducting ESA and others not deducting it.

 Home Office Letter to All Police Authorities

-In a recent South Wales Appeal the PMAB upheld the police pensioners Appeal and in their decision they seem to accepted that the over 65's do indeed have an earning capacity.
+In a South Wales Appeal the PMAB upheld the police pensioners Appeal and in their decision they seem to accepted that the over 65's do indeed have an earning capacity.
 See precis below kindly provided by South Wales Police Federation.

 PMAB decision South Wales

-The PMAB in a recent West Yorkshire pensioner appeal have upheld the pensioners Appeal against reduction to a Band 1 injury award.
+The PMAB in a West Yorkshire pensioner appeal have upheld the pensioners Appeal against reduction to a Band 1 injury award.
 Use the link below for further details.

 PMAB decision Precis West Yorkshire

-The PMAB in recent decisions involving a Norrthumbria police pensioners have concluded that an Injury Award Review should be carried out using the same process, irrespective of a persons age and that a medical assessment must be carried out together with an assessment of a persons earning capacity.
+The PMAB in decisions involving a Norrthumbria police pensioners have concluded that an Injury Award Review should be carried out using the same process, irrespective of a persons age and that a medical assessment must be carried out together with an assessment of a persons earning capacity.
 For further information use the links below.